 The Cat Calling

 To be honest, I thought visiting an African country would reduce the likelihood of the common cat calls I got in Asia as a black woman (Beyonce, Rihanna, Serena, Obama), with some new ones thrown in (Brown sugar, chocolate, Oprah).
-At least they’re increasing their knowledge of black people.
+At least they’re increasing their knowledge of black people I guess.
 I expected it a little based on some of the things I’d read before my trip, however, to my surprise, we got ALOT of these and I mean ALOT!
 At last we didn’t get called any derogatory/offensive terms.
 Just be warned and prepare if you’re a black woman.

 THE BEAUTIFUL